timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ### AddReturnMarker

-AddReturnMarker annotates Request DTO's with an `IReturn<TResponse>` marker referencing the Response type ServiceStack infers your Service to return:
+When true, annotates Request DTOs with an `IReturn<TResponse>` marker referencing the Response type ServiceStack infers your Service to return:

 ```csharp
 public class GetAnswers